 Equipment funding is available for innovative, cutting-edge technical equipment, instruments, video, audio and related media.
 The funds will be awarded according to priority.

 *The funds are not intended for purchase of regular classroom instruments/technology that can be requested through non-space equipment budget.

 ELIGIBILITY (WHO CAN APPLY?)
 Principal applicant submitting a funding project proposal has to be a FSPA faculty member.
 FSPA students or student groups, FSPA administrative staff and applicants external to FSPA are eligible to apply if the funding proposal is co-signed/sponsored by a current FSPA faculty member.
 In this case, the FSPA faculty member co-signing the application for funding will be the principal applicant, assuming the responsibility for project management and outcome.

 FUNDING & TIMELINE (HOW MUCH CAN YOU APPLY FOR AND WHEN?)
-Fountain Endowment Grants are available in three forms:
+Fountain Endowment Grants are available in two forms:

 *NOTE: Applications for projects in progress or supplementing funding for already completed projects may not be accepted.

 APPLICATION ASSESSMENT PROCESS AND CRITERIA: Applicants should complete the Fountain Endowment Grant Application Form and submit it to the FSPA Executive Committee for review and consideration.
 All proposals are considered and assessed by the FSPA Executive Committee on the following criteria: